-Dr. Ahmed Bayoumi is a Scientist at the Centre for Research on Inner City Health at the Keenan Research Centre in the Li Ka Shing Knowledge Institute, St. Michael’s Hospital, a general internist and HIV physician at St. Michael’s Hospital.
-He holds the Fondation Baxter & Alma Ricard Chair in Inner City Health at St. Michael’s and the University of Toronto.
+Dr. Ahmed Bayoumi is a Scientist at the Centre for Urban Health Solutions at the Li Ka Shing Knowledge Institute of St. Michael’s Hospital, a general internist and Human Immunodeficiency Virus (HIV) physician at St. Michael’s Hospital.
+He holds the Foundation Baxter & Alma Ricard Chair in Inner City Health at St. Michael’s and the University of Toronto.
 He is a Professor in the Department of Medicine and in the Institute of Health Policy, Management and Evaluation at the University of Toronto.

 His research interests include economic evaluation, decision analysis, and quality of life assessment for HIV-related health interventions, and studies of the access to the delivery of health services, particularly to people living with HIV, injection drug users, and other marginalized populations.
 His work has included cost-effectiveness analyses of screening strategies for HIV, drug treatments for HIV and related conditions, and supervised injection sites for injection drug users.
 He also studies how to incorporate equity concerns into resource allocation decisions in a manner that is defensible, transparent, and principled.
 He is an Adjunct Scientist at the Institute for Clinical Evaluative Sciences.
 He is currently President of the Society for Medical Decision Making and is a member of the Canadian Drug Expert Committee.
 He is a past Director of Clinical Epidemiology and Health Care Research in the Institute of Health Policy, Management and Evaluation at the University of Toronto.